spurwadi2/old/_posts/2016-10-21-indonesian-melodramatic-soap-opera.md

 	- Extremely poor people befriending extremely rich people.
 	- And then they fall in love but their families are totally against it.
 	- Kids with super strength.
 	- Most characters have white skin.
-"Low" characters such as the "pembantu" and "satpam" is more likely to be dark skinned.
+"Low" characters such as the "*pembantu*" and "*satpam*" is more likely to be dark skinned.
-	- Every character of a type will have the same personality: most "satpam" in all soap operas will act the same way, most bitchy girls in all soap operas will use the same bullying techniques, etc.
+	- Every character of a type will have the same personality: most "*satpam*" in all soap operas will act the same way, most bitchy girls in all soap operas will use the same bullying techniques, etc.
 	- The bitchy girl: always uses exaggerated facial contortions showing disgust to everything.
-	- The "satpam": always speaks in heavy Javanese accent, always very timid.
+	- The "*satpam*": always speaks in heavy Javanese accent, always very timid.
-	- The "pembantu": almost same as satpam, but loves gossip.
+	- The "*pembantu*": almost same as satpam, but loves gossip.
 	- Stereotypical Betawi people who are always, always obnoxiously loud and insult people for fun.
 	- People with speech impediment.
 Most of the time they are the only source of comedy.
 	- Muscular people who are stupid beyond imagination.
 Another source of comedy, the bigger the dumber the better.
 	- Super cute poor boys and girls who work shitty job for living.
-E.g. bajaj driver or nasi goreng seller.
+E.g. bajaj/angkot driver, *tukang angon kebo*, or nasi goreng seller.
 	- The nerd: as if it's impossible for a smart girl to have a social life.
 	- The guy: every guy, especially the love interest of the main character, kinda have the same personality.
 They also seem to be very overprotective.
 	- The comic relief auntie: a very stupid auntie used for comic relief.